YousefMsafwat/5AFRAA3/README.md

 - 👋 Hi, I’m @youssef safwat
-- 👀 I’m interested in ...Discord bots, Java script
+- 👀 I’m interested in ...Java script, css and HTML
 - 🌱 I’m currently learning ...
-Java script
+CSS, HTML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...